 Today you board your Land Rover for an amazing journey as you descend onto the floor of the crater, a World Heritage site, which is an extinct volcano and the largest unbroken caldera in the world.
-The crater (1,800 feet deep and 102 square miles) is a microcosm of East African scenery with abundant wildlife including more than 25,000 larger animals, mostly herds of zebra and wildebeest.
+The crater (1,800 feet deep and 102 square miles) is a microcosm of East African scenery with abundant wildlife, including more than 25,000 larger animals, mostly herds of zebra and wildebeest.
 This is also the best place in Tanzania to see magnificent black-maned lions.
 This area offers an outstanding opportunity to see black rhinos, as they are protected around the clock.
-Over the years, the floor of this crater has become mostly savannah (grassland), with a soda lake whose size changes depending on the rains that are the lifeline of this amazing land.
-On this lake, marvel at the colorful flamingos and a variety of other water birds – more than 100 species of birds found here that are not found in the Serengeti.
-Resident ostrich, crowned crane, and kori bustard are joined seasonally by migrant flocks of shite and Abdim's storks.
+Over the years, the floor of this crater has become mostly savanna (grasslands), with a soda lake whose size changes depending on the rains that are the lifeline of this amazing land.
+On this lake, marvel at the colorful flamingos and a variety of other water birds—more than 100 species of birds found here that are not found in the Serengeti.
+Resident ostriches, crowned cranes, and kori bustards are joined seasonally by migrant flocks of shite and Abdim's storks.
 Patience may also reward you with glimpses of leopards, cheetahs, hyenas, jackals, elephants, warthogs, buffalo, impalas, hartebeests, elands, and many other antelopes.
 As you descend, you might be able to see the local Maasai as they take their cattle down the steep walls of the crater.
-It is their right, negotiated with the government and parks authority, to graze their cattle in about 75% of the crater floor.
-The mix of cattle with the wild animals makes for some terrific photographs, and the interaction between domestic and wild animals is almost unbelievable.
+It is their right, negotiated with the government and parks authority, to graze their cattle in about 75 percent of the crater floor.
+The mix of cattle with wildlife makes for some terrific photographs, and the interaction between domestic and wild animals is almost unbelievable.
 At the hippo pool, take a rest and enjoy your picnic lunch.
-Then resume your game-viewing and look for that special photograph, before returning to the rim of the crater six hours later (regulations now specify that no one can stay longer than six hours daily on the crater floor) and drive to your lodge.
+Then, resume your wildlife viewing and look for that special photograph, before returning to the rim of the crater six hours later (regulations now specify that no one can stay longer than six hours daily on the crater floor) and drive to your lodge.

 Overnight at NGORONGORO FARM HOUSE.
 (B,L,D)